jjelosua/presentations/contents/2016/20160729-srccon-timesavers/markdown/02_intro.md

 * We have only one hour so do not stress out... we do not plan to save the world today!!

-* There will be a repo that aggregates what we have achieved and allows us to continue contributing to the community
+* There will be a [repo](https://github.com/jjelosua/botillo) that aggregates what we have achieved and allows us to continue contributing to the community.

-* It's just a beginning, trying to profit from the unusual fact that many of our community has gathered here
+* It's just a beginning, trying to profit from the unusual fact that many of our community has gathered here.